ibm-cloud-docs/cloud-object-storage/libraries/java.md

 {:tip}

 *Key Values*
-* `API_KEY` - api key generated when creating the service credentials (write access is required)
+* `API_KEY` - An API key for a user or service ID with Writer or Manager roles

-You will need to provide an IAM API Key for Aspera transfers.
-HMAC Credentials are **NOT** currently supported.
+You will need to provide an IAM API Key for constructing an `AsperaTransferManager`, not HMAC credentials.
 For more information on IAM, [click here](/docs/services/cloud-object-storage/iam/overview.html#getting-started-with-iam).
 {:tip}

 ### File Upload